Which Raspberry Pi model should you get for your digital photo frame?

 Other hardware considerations

-Pi3D Picture Frame is quite modest when it comes to memory requirements.
+The Pi3D Picture Frame’s memory requirements are quite modest.
 But if your configuration and model allow it, I would pick a 4 GB memory model.

 It doesn’t matter whether you use a 2.4 GHz or 5 GHz network for WiFi, as the former is plenty for this use case.